August 28th, 2024

 EDIT: This also brings back horrible memories where developers would do this in a db client server architecture.
 Then they would often not close the DB connections when done.
 So you could have thousands of active connections basically doing nothing.
 Luckily, this problem was solved with better database connection handling.

-By @aynyc - about 2 months
+By @aynyc - 3 months

 I still can't figure out how people are using sqlite in server context.